 Apparently an 049 engine has the power output of 80-100 watts, so that is what I would use.

 How to design your own toy helicopter.
-Download the article from Aeromodeller magazine.
+I have made a PDF copy of the article from Aeromodeller magazine.

 Download the Dutch flying saucer PDF article including the plans.